 Frequently Asked Questions

-How is Jing Fang different from TCM?
+How is classical formula medicine different from standard TCM?

 Yes.
 Classical formulas have been studied in thousands of modern clinical trials, especially in East Asia.
 The six-channel diagnostic model also aligns increasingly well with contemporary neuroscience and physiology.
 However, the primary evidence comes from clinical experience across 2,000 years, not just randomised trials.